emilkje/dotvim/README.md

 ##Adding your own plugins

-To add you own plugins alle you have to do is cd into your vim directory (~/.vim) and run the following command:
+To add you own plugins all you have to do is cd into your vim directory (~/.vim) and run the following command:

 	git submodule add git://github.com/author/plugin.git bundle/plugin